matkeg/RobotCopy/README.md

 ### Backend
 - **Python** (version 3.13.0 recommended)
-- **Libraries:** PyQt5, psutil, pywin32, wmi, pyudev
+- **Packages:** PyQt5, psutil, pywin32, wmi, pyudev

 > *Older or newer Python versions might be incompatible with this code.*

 ## Setup for Development

-To modify the program, install the required tools and dependencies listed above.
+To modify the program, install the required tools and packages listed above.
 It’s recommended to use Visual Studio Code for editing.

 ### Modifying the User Interface
 1. Edit the `.ui` files, preferably using Qt Designer for an efficient workflow.